nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 By splitting up the work and specialising in different parts of the codebase, each of us gain a stake in the project and were more motivated constantly improve the project.
-We also reviewed each other's code, helped each other out when we encountered problems, and hold weekly meetings to discuss our progress and to plan out the next week's work.
+We also reviewed each other's code, helped each other out when we encountered problems, and held weekly meetings to discuss our progress and to plan out the next week's work.